 2003: The Yardbirds released Birdland, the band’s first studio album in over 35 years.
 Drummer Jim McCarty and rhythm guitarist Chris Dreja were the only members from the 1960s group to appear on the album and were joined by new members bassist and vocalist John Idan, lead guitarist Gypie Mayo, and harmonica player Alan Glen.
 The album, which is made up of new and classic Yardbirds songs, also features guest appearances by Joe Satrianai, Steve Vai, Slash, Brian May, and former Yardbirds guitarist Jeff Beck.

 2008: Elvis Costello & The Imposters released Momofuku.
 The album’s title refers to Momofuku Ando, the inventor of instant ramen noodles, and the speed at which the album was conceived and created.

-Charles Mingus, jazz double bassist, pianist, composer, improvisation proponent considered to be one of the greatest jazz musicians and composers in history, was born in Nogales, AZ in 1922.
+Charles Mingus, jazz double bassist, pianist, composer, and improvisation proponent considered to be one of the greatest jazz musicians and composers, was born in Nogales, AZ in 1922.

 Glen Campbell, singer, guitarist, songwriter, television host, and actor who was a brief touring member of The Beach Boys and played on recordings by many artists, was born in Delight, AR in 1936.